vikas02k02/weather_app/README.md

-You need to import some modules using your windows terminal step1:- open window terminal step2:- enter the code------ pip install requests step3:- enter the code ----- pip install tk step3:- enter the code ----- pip install pillow
+You need to import some modules using your windows terminal step1:- open window terminal step2:-Enter the below commannds

+         pip install requests

+         pip install tk

+         pip install pillow

 This project is made using API for requesting data from weatherapi.com, Using my account i got the api key which has been mentioned in the main file too in comment.
 You may use your own by just replacing your key with mine

-For graphical user interface tkinter has been used which is available in python . just need to import it by calling the pip installer . steps has been mentioned for all the packages which need to be installed .
+For graphical user interface tkinter has been used which is available in python . just need to import it by calling the pip installer .
+Steps has been mentioned for all the packages which need to be installed .